The Before and After: Honeywell Prestige 2.0 Thermostat Final Re-design + Design Process Overview

 - Interrupt the schedule to adjust the temperature

-2. Nest.
-Their integration of motion sensors inspired me to completely move away from manually programming a thermostat for while you are away.
+Motion sensor technology inspired me to move away from tediously programming the system for while you are away

-When we started this project over 8-weeks ago, I thought the design process was to refine our initial wireframes by designing with and for people AND doing this over and over till we came up with a “good” design.
-Which was part of it, but this process also allowed me to explore alternatives for design solutions.
-In hindsight, this process has taught me a lot about myself and how to handle design problems moving forward, especially as we move into problem spaces not as well defined as a thermostat.
+When we started this project 8-weeks ago, I thought the design process was to refine our initial wireframes by testing with people AND doing this over and over till I came up with a good design solution.

 For any questions/feedback please leave me a comment or you can reach me at email@example.com